Last updated December 30, 2023

-Partner and its affiliates covenant not to assert patent infringement claims against Shopify, Shopify Related Entities, or Shopify products and services.
+Partner and its affiliates covenant not to assert patent infringement claims against Shopify, Shopify Related Entities, or Shopify products and services including the Shopify API.

 Shopify is not precluded from discussing, reviewing, developing for itself, having developed, acquiring, licensing, or developing for or by third parties, as well as marketing and distributing materials, products or services which are competitive with Partner’s products or services, including without limitation any Application or Theme, regardless of their similarity to Partner’s products or services, provided that Shopify does not use Partner’s Confidential Information in so doing.

 If Partner provides any feedback (including identifying potential errors and improvements) to Shopify concerning the Partner Program, the Shopify API, the Shopify Creative or any aspects of the Service (“Feedback”), Partner hereby assigns to Shopify all right, title, and interest in and to the Feedback, and Shopify is free to use, reproduce, disclose, and otherwise exploit the Feedback without attribution, payment or restriction, including to improve the Partner Program, Shopify API, the Shopify Creative or the Service and to create other products and services.
 Shopify will treat any Feedback as non-confidential and non-proprietary.
 Partner will not submit any Feedback that it considers confidential or proprietary.